 - High level of activity (These people may be ready to buy or evangelize your product!)

 Turn your email marketing into a massive driver for website traffic.
 Send links to blogs they may find relevant.
 Make it clear where they should be clicking to get this juicy info.

-Especially in manufacturing marketing, an educational vibe is important.
-Your sales cycle is long, so instead focus on updates to safety standards, industry trends, and other worthwhile topics.
+In manufacturing marketing, educating your audience is important.
+Focus on updates to safety standards, industry trends, and other worthwhile topics that will generate leads.

-These tactics will increase the potential for new sales, even it it’s a gradual process.
+These tactics will increase the potential for new sales, even it’s a gradual process.

 4. Get to the Point